 2. Enrollment: The student shall be enrolled in and attending a minimum of five subjects of unit weight (or its equivalency) during the present semester.

-ACADEMIC LETTER PROGRAM: In an effort to promote the desire for and the continuance of academic excellence and to present a visual reward for academic achievement, the faculty committee recommends the following program:
+ACADEMIC LETTER PROGRAM: In an effort to promote the desire for and the continuance of academic excellence a visual reward for academic achievement will be given.

 Title: Principal’s Academic Award

 Requirements: Student must maintain a 3.25-4.0 grade average with no grade less than a B for each of the four 9-week grading periods.